gamelsz/h110-xeon/README.md

 ## What do I need?
 1. First of all - a motherboard.
 Your safest option is something with H110 chipset.
 It may be harder to execute (or even impossible) on more advanced motherboards.
 So, choose H110.
 I was making everything on [this Gigabyte board](https://www.gigabyte.com/Motherboard/GA-H110M-DS2-DDR3-rev-10#ov) althrough, it's also safe to use DDR4 standard boards.
 By default you won't be able to use CPU's newer than [Kaby Lake](https://en.wikipedia.org/wiki/Kaby_Lake)
 2. CoffeeTime software with v0.99 executable - this one is the easiest options in case of modifying your BIOS.
 If you want to go more avantgarde look up to Intel CSME tools to edit the ME Region.
 You can find the CoffeeTime on the internet.
-I can't provide it here because of copyrights :(
 3. BIOS for your model of motherboard.
 In this case I used F20f (Mar 09, 2018) version but you should be fine with anyone.
 4. A thumbdrive formated to FAT32, it can even be 1GB.
 We will use it only to store BIOS.
 5. [FOR GIGABYTE MOTHERBOARDS] Any hex editor.
 I used [HXD](https://mh-nexus.de/downloads/HxDSetup.zip) for instance.